-The Radiation Safety Program ensures that individuals that operate radiation producing machines, or risk exposure to ionizing or non-ionizing radiation are in compliance with existing regulatory requirements.
+The Radiation Safety Program ensures that individuals who operate radiation producing machines, or risk exposure to ionizing or non-ionizing radiation be in compliance with existing regulatory requirements.
 This is done to ensure that health and safety of personnel is protected, environmental and facility impacts are minimized, and to comply with the restrictions of the University's Radioactive Materials License and other relevant regulations.
 In an attempt to achieve this goal, USF subscribes to the ALARA philosophy to keep radiation exposure "As Low As Reasonably Achievable".

 - Principal Investigator (PI): person responsible for ensuring that laboratory personnel follow user responsibilities.

 - Standard Operating Procedure (SOP): details the safe conduct and operating procedures regarding radioactive exposure.

 Those at risk of exposure are expected to: